This page has moved to here!

-The Immunobiology faculty provide mentoring to undergraduate, graduate, postdoctoral trainees, and clinical fellows at the University of Vermont College of Medicine and Fletcher Allen Health Care.
+The Immunobiology faculty provide mentoring to undergraduate, graduate, postdoctoral trainees, and clinical fellows at the University of Vermont College of Medicine and The University of Vermont Medical Center.
 We offer numerous opportunities to overlap in training with researchers working on asthma in the Vermont Lung Center, Microbiology and Infectious Diseases researchers with interest in the immune response to infections, and researchers at the Vermont Cancer Center.

 There are several postdoctoral fellows in the Immunobiology Program.
 Postdoctoral fellows apply directly to the laboratory director (see labs below).
 Many of our postdoctoral fellows have competed successfully for postdoctoral fellowships from NIH or research foundations.

 The Immunobiology Program has an NIH T32 Training Grant that funds four pre-doctoral positions.